Rohithreddykolanu/My-Portfolio/README.md

 - Lists past job roles, internships, or relevant academic experiences.
 - Each item includes the organization name, position title, duration, and key responsibilities or accomplishments.

+### 🚀 Projects
+- Showcases a curated list of personal or academic projects.
+- Each project includes a title, short description, technologies used, and links to live demos or GitHub repositories (if available).

 ### 🛠️ Skills
 - Lists technical skills (e.g., tools, programming languages, technologies).
 - Uses visual indicators like progress bars, icons, or lists to display skill levels or proficiency.